What is the Prevention Services All About?

-The programs of the Child and Family Charities Juvenile Justice Division assist youth and their families through prevention, diversion and support.
-Each program is designed to help the issues around truancy, delinquency, drug abuse, and risky behaviors through diversion, support and therapy programs that help not only the youth in question, but also the entire family.
+Prevention Services at Child and Family Charities assist youth and their families through education and support.
+Each program is designed to help issues with attendance and engagement in school, substance misuse, and risky behaviors through prevention, support and counseling programs that help not only the youth, but also the entire family.

-Youth first time offenders helped in Teen Court
+Youth first time offenders helped in Teen Accountability Court

 Youth trained as peer jurors